Echinacea purpurea (L.) Moench

 Eastern Purple Coneflower, Purple Coneflower, Black Samson, Hedgehog Coneflower, Purple Coneflower, Purple Daisy, Snakeroot, Kansas Snakeroot, Scurvy Root, Indian Head, Comb Flower, Black Susans, Echinacée Pourpre (French), Roter Scheinsonnenhut (German), Echinacija Purpurovaja (Transliterated Russian), Röd Rudbeckia (Swedish)

-Rudbeckia purpurea (basionym), Rudbeckia purpurea var. purpurea, Brauneria purpurea, Echinacea intermedia, Echinacea purpurea var. purpurea, Echinacea serotina, Echinacea speciosa, Helichroa purpurea
+Rudbeckia purpurea, Rudbeckia purpurea var. purpurea, Brauneria purpurea, Echinacea intermedia, Echinacea purpurea var. purpurea, Echinacea serotina, Echinacea speciosa, Helichroa purpurea

 Color: Light purple and brown

 Bloom Time: Spring to late summer

 Echinacea purpurea is a herbaceous perennial with coarsely ovate or lance-shaped hairy leaves that grow up to 47 inches (1.2 m) tall and up to 10 inches (25 cm) wide at maturity.
 Depending on the climate, it blooms throughout spring to late summer.
 The solitary flower-heads are up to 4.7 inches (12 cm) across with slightly reflexed, light purple rays and brown central disk.
 The individual flowers (florets) within the flower head are hermaphroditic, having both male and female organs on each flower.
-It is pollinated by butterflies and bees.

 How to Grow and Care